-She knew of this instrument.
-In the memories implanted by downloads were many voice lessons, with various coaches in different cities.
+She knew the instrument.
+In memories implanted by downloads she recalled voice lessons with coaches in different cities.
 The instructors all played the piano during vocal exercises.

 “Will you play for me, sometimes?”

 “It’ll cost ya!”
 He responded, then looked at her guiltily.
-“Sorry, I know, I should get off the stage now.”
-He continued driving to an area where the streets were paved with brick cobblestone, rather than with asphalt.
-He parked, and they walked up to the house.
+“Sorry, I know, I should get off the stage.”
+He continued driving to an area where the streets were paved with brick cobblestones.
+He parked and they walked up to the house.
 There was no doorbell, so he knocked.
 Batresh could see her breath now.
 It was getting cooler.
 They stood there for a minute or two, and he knocked again.
 “You know, there is an open-air market near here.”

-The door opened, and an older man, with no shirt stood there.
+The door opened, and an older man with no shirt stood there.
 David began, “We are here to see the apartment.”
-Then, Batresh and David could smell an odor of unwashed humans and urine.
+Batresh and David detected the odor of unwashed humans and urine.

 The old man turned around and yelled into the house, “Dorthee?”
 He turned away from them, facing a stairway that led upstairs.
 “Dorthee?” he yelled again.

 David looked at Batresh, feigning fear.
 Apparently, Dorthee appeared at the top of the stairs.
 The old, shirtless man continued, “These two kids wanna see the apartment.”

 They didn’t hear her say anything, but the man turned back to them, sighed, licked the lips surrounding his toothless mouth, and stated, “Come on in.”

 David hesitated, but, Batresh walked on.